Toll Free 855-202-6611

 Here are some e-commerce risks you need to know.

-1. ONLINE SECURITY BREACHES
+ONLINE SECURITY BREACHES

 Most online businesses handle sensitive personal information from customers and process numerous transactions.
 As such, online security breaches can have far-reaching consequences for your business.
 Without proactive cyber security measures in place, your business will be exposed to lawsuits, penalties and fines.

-2. PRIVACY ISSUES
+PRIVACY ISSUES

 E-commerce businesses have to collect information about visitors and existing customers.
 This information can help to identify potential customers, provide great customer service, ensure personalized communication and process payment transactions.
 However, to avoid legal problems, the information must be collected without interfering with rights of privacy.

 Similarly, businesses have a responsibility to keep customer data safe and secure.
-However, there is always the risk of such data being compromised and used for identity theft, unsolicited marketing and spamming.
+However, there is always the risk that such data being compromised and used for identity theft, unsolicited marketing and spamming.
 As a custodian of personal data, your business should work hard to protect the privacy rights of all online visitors.

-3. INTELLECTUAL PROPERTY INFRINGEMENT
+INTELLECTUAL PROPERTY INFRINGEMENT

 Violation of intellectual property is a common threat that can result in huge losses.
 Businesses in the e-commerce industry face the risk of copyright, patent and trademark infringement.
 Even when you have adequately protected your intellectual property, you may end up violating someone else’s intellectual property.
 This could cost your online business a fortune.